When you copper foil stained glass lots of questions come up that you weren’t taught how to deal with. Queries such as these:

 - Tilt the glass through the grinder at an angle of 30-45 degrees, flip it and do the same to the other side.
 This is especially good for something like croc glass where the “bubbles” sit high.

-- Better still, you can use a rippled glass grinder bit like the one below to remove the heavy texture on the glass before foiling.
+- Better still, you can use a rippled glass grinder bit (paid link) to remove the heavy texture on the glass before foiling.
 This really helps with foil adhesion.
 Before you buy a rippled bit make sure it will fit your grinder.

 When you copper foil stained glass by hand it can be hard to centre the foil.
 A simple trick was sent by one of my students to help with this.
 Use lined paper as a guide!